seepls/BulletGame2D/README.md

 now created more enemies , differing with level and power and health ...

-final touch up remaining!!! pretty excited .
+final touch up remaining!!! pretty excited . on hitting changing the color to white . for a particulr period of time .